New design suite puts student teams on fast track to success

 “We can’t build this car from the ground up every year without help from our sponsors.
 That is pivotal for our group,” Wanklyn said.
 “We are thankful.”

-To learn how you can invest in the Department of Mechanical and Nuclear Engineering, please contact the engineering development office at 785-532-7609 or firstname.lastname@example.org.
+To learn how you can invest in the Alan Levin Department of Mechanical and Nuclear Engineering, please contact the engineering development office at 785-532-6266 or email@example.com.